Our role in beating cancer globally

 Quantifying international differences in cancer survival

 The International Cancer Benchmarking Partnership is an innovative collaboration aiming to understand why cancer patients survive longer in some countries than in others.
-This evidence will result in life changing learnings to improve patient outcomes.
+This evidence will improve patient outcomes.

 Taking on the toughest challenges in cancer

-Grand Challenge is the most ambitious cancer research grant in the world - a series of $25m awards seeking international, multi-disciplinary teams willing to take on the toughest challenges in cancer.
+Grand Challenge is the most ambitious cancer research grant in the world – a series of $25 million awards seeking international, multi-disciplinary teams willing to take on the toughest challenges in cancer.